cbmcdougall/name_generator/README.md

 - Run the testing suite with `pipenv run test`
 - Run test coverage with `pipenv run coverage`
 - Exit the virtual environment with `exit`

+NB: Currently the only dependencies are for testing so just `python app.py` will also run the app without needing the virtual environment